doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/new_rules.md

 a) The warrior may not gain the benefits of fortifications.
 b) Opponents of the warrior may gain the benefits of their fortifications.
 c) The warrior may not Seek Cover.
 A warrior in cover may not Enter the VEHICLE, and must Exit Cover before Entering the VEHICLE again.
-If the warrior in forced into cover through card play, the warrior is forced out of its Vehicle as well.
+If the warrior in "forced" into cover through card play, the warrior is forced out of its Vehicle as well.

 * A warrior inside an AIRSHIP or a SUBMARINE may NOT attack or BE ATTACKED by another warrior with a FIGHT combat.
 If a warrior with an AIRSHIP or SUBMARINE wishes to attack another by Fighting, it must first Exit the AIRSHIP or SUBMARINE.
 Straight VEHICLES and TANKS are not affected in this way.